About Durand

 Jail & Inmate Records

-The Pepin County Jail operates within the Pepin County Government Center in Durand, serving as the primary detention facility for individuals arrested throughout Pepin County.
+The Pepin County Jail operates within the Pepin County Government Center in Durand, serving as the primary detention facility For people arrested throughout Pepin County.
 When someone is booked, staff complete fingerprinting, photographing, and recording of personal information.
 Family members and legal representatives can access inmate lookup services through the Sheriff's Office to find information about current detainees.
 Visitation at the facility requires scheduling appointments in advance and following strict security protocols.

 Arrest Records